lunartrinity/kyu/README.md

-# kyu
+# Kyu
-A lightweight Javascript framework for architecting web apps
+A Javascript framework for web architecture